#10: April 13, 2020: Healthy Communities use their natural advantages

 Goat Island - and easy paddle in good weather.

-From the lakeside cottage development north of the Campground.
+A view from the lakeside cottage development north of the Campground.

 The view from the beach near the Campground.
 The campround has a cafe and store.